-In order to meet its net zero goals the government has a primary focus on both new nuclear power developments (e.g. Hinckley Point C - currently one of the largest construction sites in Europe, Sizewell B, Sizewell C and a potential new development at Wylfa) and CCUS.
+In order to meet its net zero goals the UK Government continues to have a a primary focus on both new nuclear power developments (e.g. Hinckley Point C, Sizewell C etc.) and CCUS.

-Outside of energy/energy transition, the development/expansion of 'standard' investment models is a key concern for private investment in the infrastructure sector.
-Whilst Contracts for Difference (CfDs) have been developed and utilised with great success, including in the offshore wind sector and are being adapted for use in the CCUS sector, and both CfDs and Regulated Asset Base (RAB) models are being adapted and used across a number of sectors (in particular where there is a direct look through to customers, which customers have low elasticity of demand, including nuclear power), there has been no replacement of the established legacy PFI/PF2 for sectors such as education and prisons, arguably restricting private investment in certain types of infrastructure.
-In the water/wastewater sector, whilst there have been significant successes, including the completion of the Thames Tideway project (a hybrid RAB model), and there is significant investment anticipated through the regulator Ofwat's new Direct Procurement for Customers (DPC) model (such as United Utilities Haweswater Aqueduct Resilience Programme), although the increased regulatory and public scrutiny of regulated water and wastewater companies in the UK may have the potential to decrease the attractiveness of investing in the water/wastewater sector.
+Outside of energy/energy transition, the development/expansion of 'standard' investment models continues to be a key concern for private investment in the infrastructure sector.
+Whilst Contracts for Difference (CfDs) have been developed and utilised with great success, including in the offshore wind sector and are being adapted for use in the CCUS sector, and both CfDs and Regulated Asset Base (RAB) models are being adapted and used across a number of sectors (in particular where there is a direct look through to customers, which customers have low elasticity of demand, including nuclear power), there has been no replacement of the established legacy PFI/PF2 for sectors such as education and prisons, arguably continuing to restrict private investment in certain types of infrastructure (including social and health infrastructure).
+In the water/wastewater sector, whilst there have been significant successes, including the completion of the Thames Tideway project (a hybrid RAB model), and there is significant investment anticipated through the regulator Ofwat's new Direct Procurement for Customers (DPC) model (such as United Utilities's Haweswater Aqueduct Resilience Programme), although the increased regulatory and public scrutiny of regulated water and wastewater companies in the UK (in particular in connection with Thames Water) continues to have the potential to to decrease the attractiveness of investing in the water/wastewater sector.